 Today you can view the extensive remains of the blast furnaces, the cast houses and the impressively restored Water Balance Tower.
 Through exhibitions, advanced interpretation features and reconstructions, you can learn about the international significance of the iron industry and the scientific processes involved in the production of iron.
 A fascinating insight into the social history of industrial Britain can be gained by glimpsing into the past at the reconstructed company shop and the refurbished workers’ cottages, at Stack Square and Engine Row.

-Managed by Cadw Welsh Historic Monuments, the site has been carefully restored and now, offering free admission, the Blaenavon Ironworks is receiving record visitor numbers.
+Managed by Cadw Welsh Historic Monuments, the site has been carefully restored and now the Blaenavon Ironworks is receiving record visitor numbers.

 Family (2 adults & up to 3 children) - £16.80